nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Startup Settings
       An option within the “Advanced options” which allows changing the behavior of Windows during startup.

-   Stop Button
-      A button in the Autopsy Plugin used to halt the forensicVM.

-   Stop Button
-      A user interface control designed to initiate the process to halt and stop the forensicVM.

    Tag
       A label or marker within Autopsy used to identify and categorize data points or items of interest during forensic analysis.

    Tagging
-      The act of marking or labeling a specific item (like a screenshot) for identification, organization, or further analysis.
+      - **Tagging Action**: The act of marking or labeling a specific item (like a screenshot) for identification, organization, or further analysis.

-   Tagging
-      The process of marking or labeling a piece of evidence or finding with a specific tag or label to easily categorize, search, or identify it later.
+      - **Tagging in Forensic Context**: The process of marking or labeling a piece of evidence or finding with a specific tag or label to easily categorize, search, or identify it later.

    Tampered Data
       Information that has been intentionally altered or falsified to mislead or deceive.